italia/Satosa-Saml2Spid/README.md

 # Satosa-Saml2Spid

-Satosa-Saml2Spid is a SAML2 Proxy configuration developed on top of [SATOSA Proxy](https://github.com/IdentityPython/SATOSA).
+It's a SAML2 Proxy configuration developed on top of [SATOSA Proxy](https://github.com/IdentityPython/SATOSA).
-This is an example project to deploy a **SATOSA SAML-to-SAML proxy** (one-to-many) with an additional SAML2 backed for **SPID - the Italian Digital Identity System**.
+This is an example project to deploy a **SATOSA SAML-to-SAML** with an additional SAML2 backed for **SPID - the Italian Digital Identity System**.

 SATOSA Official Documentation is available at: